Randomized methods for matrix computations

-When the input matrix $\mtx{A}$ is positive semidefinite (psd), the \textit{Nystr\"om method} can be used to improve the quality of standard factorizations at almost no additional cost; see~\cite{2005_drineas_nystrom} and its bibliography.
-To describe the idea, we first recall from Section \ref{sec:singlepass_herm} that when $\mtx{A}$ is Hermitian (which of course every psd matrix is), then it is natural to use the approximation
+When the input matrix $\mtx{A}$ is symmetric positive definite (spd), the \textit{Nystr\"om method} can be used to improve the quality of standard factorizations at almost no additional cost; see~\cite{2005_drineas_nystrom} and its bibliography.
+To describe the idea, we first recall from Section \ref{sec:singlepass_herm} that when $\mtx{A}$ is Hermitian (which of course every spd matrix is), then it is natural to use the approximation

 In contrast, the so called ``Nystr\"{o}m scheme'' relies on the rank-$k$ approximation